About the Journal

 - To act in a balanced, objective and fair way while carrying out their expected duties, without discrimination on grounds of gender, sexual orientation, religious or political beliefs, ethnic or geographical origin of the authors.

-- To adopt and follow reasonable procedures in the event of complaints of an ethical or conflict nature.
+- To adopt and follow reasonable procedures in the complaints of an ethical or conflict nature.

 - To gather evidence and to avoid spreading any allegations beyond those who need to know in the event of an investigation.